Maha-Magdy/practice-using-rails-react-gem/README.md

    bundle install

+3. create the database by this command

+   rails db:create

-3. migrate the database by this command
+4. migrate the database by this command

    rails db:migrate

+5. fill the database with some initial data by this command

+   rails db:seed

-4. Open rails sever by this command, then follow the link provided to open the application on your browser
+6. Open rails sever by this command, then follow the link provided to open the application on your browser

    Rails server